LoopKit/loopdocs/docs/loop-3/onboarding.md

 * If you have a Nightscout site, select `Use Nightscout with Loop` to connect Loop to your site and download your profile (Therapy Settings) from Nightscout for review.

+* If you were using a Nightscout site with a prior version of Loop, you need to type it in again.

 ![Nightscout screens when onboarding if select Use Loop with Nightscout](img/nightscout-menus-x2.svg){width="500"}
 {align="center"}